 The ABM Readiness Assessment

-ABM readiness, also called account-based readiness, is a spectrum we’ve developed alongside TOPO to help marketers understand how precise and robust their current account-based programs are.
-While there are many elements to your account-based strategy, TOPO’s research and our hands-on customer experience point to only four categories that really matter: target accounts, resources, execution, and measurement.
-While we've taken you through resources today, you'll need to understand your readiness in all categories to have the most robust strategy.
+ABM readiness, also called account-based readiness, is a spectrum we’ve developed alongside Gartner to help marketers understand how precise and robust their current account-based programs are.
+While there are many elements to your account-based strategy, Gartner's research and our hands-on customer experience point to only four categories that really matter: target accounts, resources, execution, and measurement.
+While we've taken you through resources today, you'll need to understand your readiness in all categories to have the most robust ABM strategy.